higlass/higlass/docs/track_types.rst

 Intervals can visually encode information using the following three ``options``:

-- **colorEncoding**: int or null
+- **colorEncoding**: int, null or "itemRgb"
-    If set to a bed column number (1-based), use the values in that column to color the annotations. (default: "none")
+    If set to a bed column number (1-based), use the values in that column to color the annotations.
+If set to `itemRgb`, then check if the underlying BED file has a 9th column and use the r,g,b value there to color the annotations. (default: "itemRgb")

 - **colorRange**: array of color values
     A list of colors that make up the continuous color map.
 Defaults to the same colormap used by the heatmap track.